 Dynamex Operations West. v.
-Superior Court (April 30, 2018)

-By: Robert S. Cooper
+Superior Court (April 30, 2018) By: Robert S. Cooper and Carol K. Lucas

-Earlier this week, the California Supreme Court issued a landmark decision in Dynamex Operations West v.
+On April 30, 2018, the California Supreme Court issued a landmark decision in Dynamex Operations West v.
 Superior Court, No. S222732, in which the Court chose to essentially scrap the nearly 30-year old test for determining whether a worker is an employee or an independent contractor for claims asserted under California's Wage Orders.